andreasmhallberg/readingnotes/Parkinson, 1993. Knowing Standard Arabic - testing Egyptians’ MSA abilities.md

   > when the goal is merely to communicate, people do not fell at loss.

-- Icraab not practically useful: 60
+- *iʿrāb* not practically useful: 60

   > It makes little difference to most of these people weather they can accurately identify some obscure grammatical structure [...] but it makes immense difference to them weather they can read the newspaper easily enough to do it constantly.